alibosworth/pakon-planar-raw-converter/readme.md

 By default when you run the command `pprc` in the directory containing your TLXClientDemo exported raw files the following things will happen:

-1) The planar .raw files will be converted to raw TIFF files left in place.
+1) The planar .raw files will be converted to temporary TIFF files.

-2) Negfix8 is run on these TIFF files and these files are placed in the "out" directory.
+2) [negpro](https://github.com/alibosworth/negpro) is run on these TIFF files to invert and balance the negatives, and the results are placed in the "out" directory.
+The temporary TIFF files are then deleted.

 Here are some options you can run:

-* `--no-negfix` Don't run negfix8.
-This will leave you with TIFFs that look dark and orange but you can use other tools to process them them such as [Vuescan](http://www.hamrick.com/) or [ColorPerfect](http://www.c-f-systems.com/Plug-ins.html).
-If you use this options the raw TIFF files will be placed in the output directory.
+* `--no-invert` Don't run negpro.
+This will leave you with TIFFs that look dark and orange but you can use other tools to process them such as [Vuescan](http://www.hamrick.com/) or [ColorPerfect](http://www.c-f-systems.com/Plug-ins.html).
+If you use this option the raw TIFF files will be placed in the output directory.

+* `--keep-tiffs` Keep the intermediate TIFF files in a "tiffs" subdirectory instead of deleting them after inversion.

+* `--per-image-balancing` Compute a separate inversion profile for each image instead of sharing one across all files.
+By default, all images are analysed together to produce a shared profile for more consistent results across a roll.

 * `--output-dir [dir]`  Specify a different output subdirectory rather than "out".

 * `--dimensions [width]x[height]` Specify a non-standard image size if you adjust the framing within TLXClient.

-* `--e6` Skip running negfix8, apply ImageMagick's -auto-level on files.
+* `--e6` Skip running negpro, apply ImageMagick's -auto-level on files.
 Useful when scanning "Film Color: Positive" in TLXClientDemo.

-* `--bw` Skip running negfix8, instead do the following via ImageMagick: invert, auto-level, and save as grey-scale colorspace.
+* `--bw` Skip running negpro, instead do the following via ImageMagick: invert, auto-level, and save as grey-scale colorspace.

-* `--bw-rgb` Skip running negfix8, instead do the following via ImageMagick: invert, auto-level, and save in RGB colorspace.
+* `--bw-rgb` Skip running negpro, instead do the following via ImageMagick: invert, auto-level, and save in RGB colorspace.

 * `--no-dependency-check` Skip the dependency check.
-Currently necessary to run the script on Windows XP.

 * `--gamma1` Do not apply a 2.2 gamma correction when converting the raw file, instead leaving it "linear", with a 1.0 gamma.

+* `--no-negfix` Deprecated alias for `--no-invert`.

 ----------